Enterovirus 68: Treatment

 There is no specific treatment and no vaccine, so the illness has to run its course; treatment is directed against symptoms (symptomatic treatment).
 Most people recover completely; however, some need to be hospitalized, and some have died as a result of the virus.

 Five EV-D68 paralysis cases were unsuccessfully treated with steroids, intravenous immunoglobulin and/or plasma exchange.
 The treatment had no apparent benefit as no recovery of motor function was seen.
 A 2015 study suggested the antiviral drug pleconaril may be useful for the treatment of EV-D68.

 Prevention

-The US Centers for Disease Control and Prevention (CDC) recommend "avoiding those who are sick".
+The CDC recommend "avoiding those who are sick".
 Since the virus is spread through saliva and phlegm as well as stool, washing hands is important.
 Sick people can attempt to decrease spreading the virus by basic sanitary measures, such as covering the nose and mouth when sneezing or coughing.
 Other measures including cleaning surfaces and toys.

 For hospitalized patients with EV-D68 infection, the CDC recommends transmission-based precautions, i.e. standard precautions, contact precautions, as is recommended for all enteroviruses, and to consider droplet precautions.